MILENA MELFI

 Email: milena.melfi@classics.ox.ac.uk

 My research focuses on in the archaeology of Greece, with a special interest for the Hellenistic and early Roman period.
 I am particularly interested in periods and areas of cultural change and transformation, and in the ways historical phenomena affected the material record.
+I have been working extensively on the archaeology of religion and on the redefinition of the role, functioning and frequentation of Greek religious sites, starting from the combined study of material and written sources.

 I have written books on the sanctuaries and cult of Asklepios and on the sanctuaries of Hellenistic Greece and I am currently working on the archaeology of Epiros and those regions of northern Greece, traditionally considered untouched by the world of the classical Greek polis.